134th Siege Battery, Royal Garrison Artillery: Palestine

-Holt caterpillar tractor towing a 6-inch howitzer in the Middle East, 1918.
+Holt 75 tractor towing a 6-inch howitzer in the Middle East, 1918.

 Having captured Jerusalem, the EEF spent the winter defending it against Turkish counter-attacks.
 The campaign restarted in March 1918 with the Battle of Tell 'Asur.
 XXI Corps was in support, and had the advantage of good positions for its heavy artillery, which could support the advance with enfilade fire.
-One section of 134th Siege Bty was equipped with Holt caterpillar tractors and assigned to move up in direct support of 75th Division; the other section was in the Bombardment Group under 95th HAG.
-On 7 March 75th Division advanced its right flank to gain routes for the artillery and supplies, and the section of 134th Siege Bty moved up to Qibye behind it.
+One section of 134th Siege Bty was equipped with Holt 75 caterpillar tractors and assigned to move up in direct support of 75th Division; the other section was in the Bombardment Group under 95th HAG.
+On 7 March, 75th Division advanced its right flank to gain routes for the artillery and supplies, and the section of 134th Siege Bty moved up to Qibye behind it.
 During the attack on 12 March this section engaged strongpoints out of reach of the Bombardment Group.
 Well supported by the artillery, the infantry had a relatively easy task and their casualties were light.
 On 9–11 April a section of 134th Siege Bty supported 75th Division once more in a much tougher fight at Berukin against German troops.

 After a pause during the summer, the EEF began a new offensive (the Battle of Megiddo) in September 1918.
 The first phase was an attack by XXI Corps with the bulk of the heavy artillery to break through the Turkish positions in the Plain of Sharon and swing eastwards, after which the Desert Mounted Corps (DMC) pass through to begin the exploitation.
 The relatively mobile 6-inch howitzers would be ready to move up in support after the breakthrough.
 The Battle of Sharon opened at 04.30 on 19 September with a 15-minute bombardment, the heaviest of the whole Palestine campaign, simultaneous with the infantry attack.
 The heavy artillery was mainly tasked with CB fire (directed by prior air reconnaissance, sound-ranging and patrolling) with a few individual guns and howitzers shelling Turkish headquarters and telephone exchanges out of range of the field guns.
 The heavies would then be available to fire on any strongpoints holding up the advance.
 The Turkish artillery replied promptly at Zero hour, but was soon suppressed by the intensity and accuracy of the CB fire.
 By the end of the day the whole Turkish defence system had been penetrated and the DMC began the pursuit.

 XXI Corps was left behind during the pursuit.
 The infantry were employed in improving the roads.
 Eventually a road suitable for 60-pounder heavy guns was opened for XXI Corps to advance up the coast to Beirut, but the howitzers had to be left behind as the campaign reached its climax.
 134th Siege Bty and 988 Co, ASC, transferred to 97th Bde, RGA, on 25 October 1918, then to Corps Troops, and finally to Line of Communication Troops as the HQs moved forwards.
 Hostilities in Palestine ended on 31 October with the Armistice of Mudros.

 134th Siege Battery was disbanded at Ismailia on 30 June 1919.